spiritumduo/spiritumDuo/INSTALL.md

 The containers need to be built to create database schemas for both `backend` and `pseudotie`.
 This will download the container images and configure them.

-1. Move to the project's root directory
+1. Change directory to the project's root
 2. Run `docker-compose -f docker-compose.dev.yml up -d --build`

 ## Import database schemas